mattmatters/dailyWoof/README.md

 .
 ├── LICENSE        # Don't use logos and stuff
 ├── README.md      # Hi
-├── dictionary     # Configuration for words to replace ├── docker-compose.yml
+├── config         # Configuration for words to replace ├── docker-compose.yml
 ├── frontend       # Vue frontend, dist directory ends up in web/static ├── images         # Facial recognition and replacer, stores results in an S3 Bucket